makeabledk/laravel-factory-enhanced/readme.md

 ### Creating random translations

 For seeding an entire development environment it can be useful with random relations.
+Here we may utilize the 'odds' helper.

 Consider the following example from a real-life project: